 On 4 June 2018, Rain launched a new-generation 4G network that redefined how South Africans used mobile data.
 It is available in major cities in South Africa.
 You can see the Rain 4G coverage on the official website.
 The service is focused on data offerings and reduced prices for its consumers.

-As of 2021, according to the company, there are two options of the 4G/LTE network:
+As of 2021, according to the company, there are some options for the 4G/LTE network:

-- unlimited off-peak for R250 per month – users are able to cap how much data they wish to use per month during the peak period (between 6 pm and 11 pm), they pay R50 for a gig.
+- 19 hours unlimited off-peak for any device for R250 per month – users are able to cap 19 hours of data they wish to use every day during the peak period (between 6 pm and 11 pm), they pay R50 for a gig.
 And they have 19 hours of unlimited off-peak data;

 Going by Rain sim card reviews, it appears that these deals have been well received.
 The company has delivered its promise.
 Rain LTE speed is, in most cases, acceptable, even for heavy data users.